SuperSaaS/n8n-nodes-supersaas/README.md

 You can use the build bash command to build locally.
 You can check more information on how to [hosting n8n](https://docs.n8n.io/hosting/).
 NOTE: localhost:5678 does not work as an URL for SuperSaaS webhook and will fail with 400.

+You can in the credentials add a tunnel such as ngrok, but it needs to run in port 5678, add the url of the tunnel to your local n8n in that field, if not testing leave empty.

 ## Resources

 * [n8n community nodes documentation](https://docs.n8n.io/integrations/community-nodes/)